To briefly recap some of the content of my previous posts so that this one makes more sense:

-Endless ‘wants’ lock us into a system of having to go to work, to pay our bills and debts, and being forced to work for more years of our life.
+Endless ‘wants’ deplete our energy as they just lock us into a system of having to go to work, to pay our bills and debts, and being forced to work for more years of our life.

 Unfortunately, many people today are living in a cycle of constant debt which creates stress, sometimes unrealized, that does affect the ability of individuals to be happy, productive, to think freely, and also, more importantly, keeps them trapped as an indebted worker.

-So before you purchase the next ‘latest and greatest’ item you want, maybe you should ask yourself “What will I gain by purchasing this, and what will I have to sacrifice to purchase this item?”
+So before you purchase the next ‘latest and greatest’ item you want, maybe you should ask yourself “What will I gain and what do I have to sacrifice to purchasing this item?”